yukoba/nd4j/getstarted.md

 4. [Github](#github)
 5. [Next Steps](#next-steps)

-Installing these tools from scratch takes a while, so be patient.
+Installing these tools will take more or less time depending on what you already have installed in your machine.
+Feel free to skip the explanation for the packages you already have.
 This tutorial will guide you until you can run a few simple examples that illustrate how ND4J works, and perform your own calculations.

 # <a id="java">Java</a>

 ### What it is

 Java is the programming language we use.
 There are 9 million Java developers worldwide.
 Java runs on 3 billion mobile phones and 97 percent of all enterprise desktops.

 ### Why you need it

 Java will allow your neural nets to work cross-platform on servers, desktops and mobile devices.

 ### Is it already installed?

 To test which version of Java you have (and whether you have it at all), type the following into the command line:

 		java -version